selcukpasa/Horspool/README.md

 # Horspool
-Implementation of the Horspool algorithm in C++
+Implementation of the Horspool algorithm in C++.